I help people.

 Dr. Brene´ Brown

 Dr. Brown writes, “What if stories are just data with a soul?”.
 In her work she tells stories about her research, and explains how the data can help us to lead better lives.
-It is about the stories we have been told by our families, our society, and the stories we tell ourselves.
-These stories are at their most basic what lead to our crucial sense of being worthy of love and connection.
-Her work is about helping us own our own stories and to “show up, be seen, and live brave” in our lives. www.brenebrown.com
+I integrate Dr. Brown’s work in helping couples see and re-write their stories, and the story of their relationship, because these stories are what lead to our crucial sense of being worthy of love and connection. www.brenebrown.com